RoHaN0512/Online-Marketplace-Database-System/README.md

 # Online Marketplace Database System

 This repository contains a complete SQL-based database system designed for an online marketplace.
-It was developed as part of my Master's coursework and demonstrates skills in database design, SQL programming, data analytics, and performance optimization.
+It was developed to demonstrate skills in database design, SQL programming, data analytics, and performance optimization.

 ---